Israel faces new calls for truce after killing of hostages raises alarm about its conduct in Gaza

 In Israel on Sunday, French Foreign Minister Catherine Colonna called for an “immediate truce” aimed at releasing more hostages, getting larger amounts of aid into Gaza and moving toward “the beginning of a political solution.”

-France’s Foreign Ministry earlier said one of its employees was killed in an Israeli strike on a home in Rafah on Wednesday.
-It condemned the strike, which it said had killed several civilians, and demanded clarification from Israeli authorities.
+France’s Foreign Ministry earlier said an employee was killed in an Israeli strike on a home in Rafah on Wednesday.
+It condemned the strike, which it said killed several civilians, and demanded clarification from Israeli authorities.

 “Israel will not win this war if its operations destroy the prospect of peaceful co-existence with Palestinians,” British Foreign Secretary David Cameron and German Foreign Minister Annalena Baerbock wrote in the U.K.’s Sunday Times.